spizeck/Sea-Saba-Knowledge-Base/docs/GeneralInformation/DivingSnorkelingInfo.md

   - Nudibranchs
   - Whales during the winter months, you can hear them underwater.
 Possible sightings on the way to the dive sites or during surface intervals

-## Boat and Additional Information:
+## Boat and Additional Information
   - Water and Gatorade provided on the boat.
   - Bring your own snacks, towels, bathing suites, and sunscreen
   - On-board restroom for **EMERGENCIES ONLY**